NCMlab/NCMLabOnlineTools/assets/Images/InclusionOfOther/conversation_log.md

 Each image is now 440×220px, transparent background, both circles vertically centered at y=110, radius 100px, black outline only, no fill and no text.

+## New series: IOOpeople stick figures

+Request:

+> In the assets/Images/InclusonOfOther folder create another set of seven images, call them IOOpeople.
+The first image will have a blue stick figure on the lrft and three red stick figures all right next to each other touching on the right.
+The last figure will have all four stick figures touching going red, blue, red, red.
+The in between images will have the blue figure getting closer and closer.

+1. Wrote a Python script (`make_ioo_people.py`, in the session scratchpad) using PIL to procedurally draw seven 640×260 transparent-background PNGs.
+Each figure is a simple stick person (filled head circle, body line, diagonal arms, diagonal legs) drawn in solid blue or red.
+2. Frames 1–6: the three red figures sit still as a touching trio (fixed slot centers 80px apart); the blue figure starts far to the left (isolated) and moves rightward frame by frame, closing the gap but always stopping short of the 80px touching distance.
+3. Frame 7: a distinct final layout — red, blue, red, red — all four figures spaced exactly 80px apart center-to-center so every adjacent pair touches.
+4. Generated a contact-sheet preview after each iteration to check spacing visually.

+Follow-up corrections from the user:

+> Image one needs to be farther away.
+Image 6 has blue standing to the left of the red figures, not touching.
+Only figure seven has blue touching red.

+- Widened the canvas (480→640px) and increased blue's starting x-offset so image 1 shows a clearly larger gap, and confirmed only image 7 has any touching pair involving blue (images 1–6 all stay above the 80px touching threshold).

+> Make blue in image six a little closer and adjust 2,3,4,5 accordingly.

+- Reduced blue's frame-6 gap from 120px to 100px (still non-touching) and re-interpolated frames 2–5 evenly between the (unchanged) frame-1 position and the new frame-6 position.

+## Output files (IOOpeople)

+- `assets/Images/InclusionOfOther/IOOpeople_1.png` — blue far left, isolated; red trio touching on the right
+- `assets/Images/InclusionOfOther/IOOpeople_2.png` through `IOOpeople_5.png` — blue approaching evenly, still not touching
+- `assets/Images/InclusionOfOther/IOOpeople_6.png` — blue closest to the group without touching (100px gap)
+- `assets/Images/InclusionOfOther/IOOpeople_7.png` — final layout, all touching, order red, blue, red, red

+Each image is 640×260px, transparent background, filled-color stick figures (blue `rgb(30,80,220)`, red `rgb(220,30,30)`), 8px line width, no text.

 ---
 Signed: Claude Sonnet 5 (`claude-sonnet-5`) — 2026-09-08